githubtraining/training-manual/docs/25_git_stash.md

 ## Git stash

-Git stash takes the changes you have made to your working tree ("dirty") and puts them in a holding pattern until you are ready to re-apply them so you have a fresh working directory ("clean").
+Git stash takes the changes you have made to your working tree ("dirty") and puts them in a holding pattern until you are ready to re-apply them, so you have a fresh working directory ("clean").

 Common use cases for using git stash are